kimsible/getpeer.tube/DOCUMENTATION.md

 - Check if the script is running as root
 - Check if the host works with systemd
-- Check if cURL or Wget are installed
+- Check if cURL is installed
 - Check if **Docker >= v17.06** is installed
 - Stop existing `peertube.service`
 - Install or upgrade Compose binary from GitHub Releases